Emeritus Robert B. Daugherty Professor of Agronomy

 Area of Focus

-Food security and yield gap analysis at local, global and spatial scales
+Ecological intensification of crop production systems; food security and yield gap analysis at local to global spatial scales.

-Soil fertility and plant nutrition; crop ecophysiology and yield potential; crop water productivity; nutrient cycling processes; soil quality and sustainability of intensive cropping systems; global food security.
+Soil fertility and plant nutrition; crop ecology and yield potential; environmental performance metrics; nutrient cycling processes; soil quality and sustainability of intensive cropping systems; global food security.

-The need to meet food demand while protecting environmental quality and conserving natural resources provides the central theme of my work.
-It is estimated that food production must double on existing farmland by 2050 to provision 9+ billion people with an adequate diet while protecting rain forests, wetlands, and savannahs from conversion to agriculture.
-Moreover, agricultural systems must also help solve the most serious environmental problems facing humankind (climate change, conservation of biodiversity, pollution) because agriculture occupies 33% of the earth's terrestrial surface and uses 70% of all developed freshwater.
-Hence, the goal of my research is to find ways to increase crop yields substantially without compromising the quality of soil and water resources or damaging the integrity of natural ecosystems-a process called ecological intensification.
-Current efforts focus on a global collaboration to develop the Global Yield Gap Atlas (www.yieldgap.org) that provides state-of-the-art estimates of the gap between current average farm yields and the potential yield ceiling for major food crops throughout the world.
+The goal of my research is to find ways to increase crop yields substantially on existing farm land without compromising the quality of soil and water resources or damaging the integrity of natural ecosystems – a process called ecological intensification.
+Current efforts focus on contributing to a global collaboration to develop the Global Yield Gap Atlas (www.yieldgap.org), which provides state-of-the-art estimates of the gap between current average farm yields and the potential yield of major food crops throughout the world.
 The Atlas supplies essential information to guide development policies and research prioritization at global and national scales while also supporting efforts to identify yield constraints and technologies to overcome them at local to regional levels.
+Other work seeks to identify and validate metrics for estimating agriculture’s environmental impact that are robust yet parsimonious by “simplifying of the far side of complexity.”

 - Laurance WF, Sayer J, and Cassman KG.
 2014.
 Agricultural expansion and its impact on tropical nature.
 Trends in Ecol.
 Evol.29:107-116.